Best Credit Cards in New York: Get the Most Rewards on Your Spending

 Chase Sapphire Preferred: Best for dining and travel rewards

-The Chase Sapphire Preferred Card could be perfect for foodies and New Yorkers who love to travel.
+The Chase Sapphire Preferred Card and its rewards program could be perfect for foodies and New Yorkers who love to travel.

 Where this card really pays you back is when you book travel.